dotnet/docs-maui/docs/get-started/first-app.md

     :::zone pivot="devices-windows"

     > [!NOTE]
-    > Even though you're going to run your app directly on Windows, you'll be prompted to install the Android SDK.
-The default build target for a new .NET MAUI project is Android.
+    > Even though you're going to run your app directly on Windows, you may be prompted to install the Android SDK, if this is the first time you've created a .NET MAUI app.
+    >
+    > The default build target for a new .NET MAUI project is Android.
 If you want to also target and run on Android in addition to Windows, navigate to the start of this article and select Android.
 Then, complete this tutorial which will teach you how to install the Android SDK and create a virtual Android device.
 Afterwards, switch this article back to Windows and continue where you left off.

     :::zone-end